SCOTTISH RUGBY LIMITED MODERN SLAVERY ACT 2015 SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Reporting

-The organisation reports both to its Board of Directors and, as appropriate, a designated Audit and Risk Sub-Committee in relation to a number of areas including probity, combatting fraud and whistleblowing.
-The Board ESG Committee, the remit of which specifically covers issues of slavery and human trafficking.
+The organisation reports both to its Board of Directors and, as appropriate, its Audit and Risk Sub-Committee and ESG Committee, the remit of which specifically covers issues of slavery and human trafficking.

 Scottish Rugby’s Continued Commitment to Tackle Modern Slavery